simonperneel/MAI-Thesis-HAR/README.md

 # Thesis Human Activity Recognition

-Python code written for my thesis
+This repository contains the software and documentation for my thesis.
+This thesis was completed as part of the master Artificial Intelligence at KU Leuven.
+The report can be found [```Here```](./Report).

-This repository contains a set of tools and libraries to access Xsens MTw data files and do processing, feature extraction, classification and more.
+The software code includes tools and libraries to access data files from XSens Awinda IMUs to do preprocessing, feature extraction, classification and more.

 ## Folder structure